Last updated on April 29th, 2018

-It's summer, and there's no better time to get in shape, including switching from unhealthy tobacco cigarettes to e-cigarettes!
+The weather is getting nicer, and there's no better time to get in shape, including switching from unhealthy tobacco cigarettes to vaping!
 Are you reluctant to do so because you have so many questions about e-cig safety?… Wondering if it's even worth the effort and expense?

 E-cigarette News' answer man, Mastervaper can help!
-Just submit a question.
+Just leave your question in the comments.

 First Question, submitted by RE Cole

 Are e-cigarettes helping or hindering the nation’s effort to control tobacco use?